alienlebarge/alienlebarge.github.com/_drafts/reborn.md

 ### Jekyll

 To be simple, [Jekyll](http://jekyllrb.com/) publish your markdown files as a website.
 That’s quite straightforward but that’s it.
 The ability to put my hands in the `HTML` and styles easily is very important for me.
 With Jekyll, I can fix the frontend without pain.
+It's so simple and hackable.

 ## Next Steps